Get E-Book

 -> sender retransmits

-RTT changes the shape of the delay.
-With low RTT, a sender learns about delivered bytes quickly.
-With high RTT, every feedback loop stretches.
-A connection with the same packet loss rate can feel much worse across a longer path because acknowledgments and retransmission signals take longer to return.
+RTT changes how painful this feels.
+With low RTT, the sender learns about delivered bytes quickly.
+With high RTT, every feedback loop takes longer.
+The same packet loss rate can feel much worse across a long path because acknowledgments and retransmission signals take longer to return.

-The sharp edge is silence.
+The hard part is silence.
 TCP recovery is often quiet at the JavaScript layer.
 You get late data, delayed drain, or a request deadline from your own code.
 The socket can remain established the whole time.

-When a log shows "socket connected" and then nothing for thirty seconds, separate three cases:
+When a log shows "socket connected" and then nothing for thirty seconds, think through these possibilities -

 peer application is slow